sebnitu/HorizontalNav/README.md

 # HorizontalNav
 HorizontalNav is a jQuery plugin that spans a horizontal navigation to fit the full width of it's container.
 If you've ever had to create this effect on a project, you'll know it's pretty annoying to do.
-But this plugin makes it easy, even on responsive designs.
+But this plugin makes it easy and adds support for IE7.

 *By Sebastian Nitu*